VoxelPrincess/code-spells/git/github-cli.md

-# 🖥️ GitHub CLI / Командная строка GitHub
+# 🖥️ GitHub CLI

 **GitHub CLI** is a command-line tool for interacting with GitHub without leaving the terminal.
-**GitHub CLI** — это инструмент командной строки для работы с GitHub прямо из терминала.

 ---

-## 📦 Installation / Установка
+## 📦 Installation

 ### macOS (Homebrew)